tbetcke/hpc_lecture_notes/_sources/2022-assignment_4.md

 **Comment on how your solution method could be parallelised.** Which parts (if any) would be trivial to parallelise?
 Which parts (if any) would be difficult to parallelise?
 By how much would you expect parallelisation to speed up your solution method?

+If in part 4 you used a solver that we have not studied in lectures, you can discuss different solvers in parts 4 and 5.